fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

 },
 ```

-The context value is passed to resolvers as the _third parameter_.
-The resolver for the _me_ query is very simple: it only returns the currently logged-in user, which it gets from the resolver parameter _context_, from the field _currentUser_:
+The context value is passed to resolvers as the <code>third parameter</code>.
+The resolver for the <code>me</code> query is very simple: it only returns the currently logged-in user, which it gets from the resolver parameter <code>context</code>, from the field <code>currentUser</code>:

 ```js
 Query: {